Iced Raspberries with Hot White Chocolate Sauce

 The only thing I did differently was to reduce the quantities.
 As much as I love my chocolate I'm finding that 3 days into this week long chocolate epic and even I am starting to reach my threshold!
 I bought a packet of frozen raspberries and reduced the sauce mixture to 100g chocolate and 100ml cream which ended up serving 3 (Hubby had seconds!) quite generously.
 The photo's don't do this recipe any justice at all - try it for yourself and see ;0)

-Post a comment to: Iced Raspberries with Hot White Chocolate Sauce
+Save Iced Raspberries with Hot White Chocolate Sauce on social network: